-- 1. Place track perpendicular to building with bottom shoes resting against building to prevent slipping. - 2.
-Use a man on the roof with rope dropped from the roof and attached to the top bracket to pull up the track.
-A man on the ground may aid in erecting by "walking" up the track hand over hand on the rails or cross ties. - 3.
-When track reaches a vertical position, carefully turn the track 180E with platform away from building 1/4 of height where track is supported.
+- 1. Place ladder perpendicular to building with bottom shoes resting against building to prevent slipping. - 2.
+Use a man on the roof with rope dropped from the roof and attached to the top bracket to pull up the ladder. - 3.
+When track reaches a vertical position, carefully turn the ladder 180° with platform away from building.
 Allowance must be made for an overhang of building.